vsbron/next-blogs-2025-nextjs/README.md

 - 📱 **Fully Responsive Layout**
 - 💬 **Comments System**
   - Authorized users can add comments to posts
-  - Comments are displayed directly on the post page
+  - Comments are displayed directly on the post page and can be sorted by date
   - Users can edit or delete their own comments from the post page
   - All user comments are also accessible and editable from the dashboard